-The bill amends Arkansas law regarding hiring practices by allowing current or former employers to disclose substantiated allegations of sexual abuse or harassment against an employee to a prospective employer, provided that there is written consent from the employee.
-This change aims to enhance transparency in the hiring process and ensure that potential employers are informed about serious allegations that could impact workplace safety and culture.
+The bill amends Arkansas Code 11-3-204(a)(1) to allow current or former employers to disclose substantiated allegations of sexual abuse or harassment against an employee to a prospective employer, provided that the current or former employee gives written consent.
+This change aims to enhance transparency in hiring practices, particularly concerning serious allegations that could impact workplace safety and culture.

 Statutes affected: HB 1643: 11-3-204(a)